Mineral vs Chemical Sunscreen

 One of the nice things about it is that it goes on clear, so you can’t even tell you’re wearing it!
 But this isn’t unique to chemical sunscreens since some mineral sunscreens — like our Clear Zinc Sunscreen — also go on clear.

-The dark side of the ingredients in chemical sunscreen is that they can damage your body as well as the coral reefs.
+The dark side of the ingredients in chemical sunscreen is that they can damage your body.

-Oxybenzone — one of the most common active ingredients — is a hormone disruptor, and it contributes to coral reef bleaching when it’s washed off in the ocean.
+Oxybenzone — one of the most common active ingredients — is a hormone disruptor, and it contributes to corals bleaching when it’s washed off in the ocean.
 Not to mention it can irritate your skin.

 What Is Mineral Sunscreen?